speechbrain/speechbrain/recipes/MultiWOZ/dialogue_state_tracking/README.md

     - [test-dstc11.human-verbatim.2022-09-29.zip](https://storage.googleapis.com/gresearch/dstc11/test-dstc11.human-verbatim.2022-09-29.zip) contains all the 1000 dialogs turns spoken by crowd workers.
 - Test data DST annotations:
     - [test-dstc11.2022-1102.gold.json](https://storage.googleapis.com/gresearch/dstc11/dev-dstc11.2022-1102.gold.json) contains the gold DST annotations for the test set.
-    - We provide a [test manifest](data/test_manifest.txt) with the DST annotations integrated in the same format as the other splits.
+    - The [test manifest](data/test_manifest.txt) with the DST annotations integrated in the same format as the other splits is available in the [data](data/) folder.

 ## Pre-requisites